- #1 - An increase in rates does not mean an increase in rent

-No landlord wants to end up with vacant property and their number one priority should be to fill their unit as soon as possible.
+No landlord wants to end up with a vacant property, thus their number one priority should be to fill their unit as soon as possible.
+Period.

 A vacancy of just one month can have a huge impact on a landlord’s yield and it can turn out to be quite costly.